-The Lango sub-region in northern Uganda has 2.1 million people living across nine districts; 80% are rural and 50% are below age 15.
-Up to 466,000 people were displaced during two decades of conflict.
-Though the conflict ended in 2006, its residual impact includes a weakened health system and poor health indicators.
-Working with the Ministry of Health and district government, the USAID-funded Regional Health Integration to Enhance Services-North, Lango (USAID RHITES-N, Lango) project is strengthening the health system in the Lango sub-region to improve access and availability of quality health services for individuals and their families.
+Working with the Ministry of Health and local district governments, JSI leads the USAID-funded Regional Health Integration to Enhance Services-North, Lango (USAID RHITES-N, Lango) project to strengthen the health system in the Lango sub-region to improve access and availability of quality health services for individuals and their families.

-JSI leads the USAID RHITES-N, Lango consortium in partnership with Amref Health Africa, CUAMM, Another Option, and The Medical Concierge Group.
+JSI currently leads the USAID RHITES-N, Lango consortium in partnership with Another Option, and The Medical Concierge Group.

 Learn more about our work in HIV and infectious disease here.